ruiyan1995/Group-Activity-Recognition/README.md

 - For action features aggregation, you can use
 - For activity recognition

 ## License and Citation
-In case using our code framework, please site the following publication.
+Please cite the following paper in your publications if it helps your research.
 @inproceedings{yan2018participation,
 &nbsp;&nbsp;&nbsp;&nbsp;title={Participation-Contributed Temporal Dynamic Model for Group Activity Recognition},
 &nbsp;&nbsp;&nbsp;&nbsp;author={Yan, Rui and Tang, Jinhui and Shu, Xiangbo and Li, Zechao and Tian, Qi},